TITLE IX COMPLAINANTSCONTACT US NOW FOR A CONSULTATION

 Standing up for the Rights of Sexual Misconduct Victims on College Campuses

 But what do you do if you believe a violation of your rights occurred?
 Title IX is a complex law, and it can be difficult to know what steps to take to protect your rights and find legal relief from sex discrimination.
-One step you can always take is to discuss what happened with a knowledgeable Title IX attorney who can evaluate your options in your specific situation.
-Please don’t wait to consult with Duffy Law today.
+One step you can always take is to discuss what happened with a highly knowledgeable Title IX attorney who can evaluate your options in your specific situation.
+Please don’t wait to consult with one of our highly experienced Title IX lawyers at Duffy Law today.

 Filing a Title IX Complaint

 After a violation of your rights, you can report the conduct to the Title IX office or representatives at your school.
 The law requires schools to seriously investigate formal complaints of Title IX violations, or the school violates Title IX itself.
 Unfortunately, many colleges and universities mishandle Title IX complaints or even dismiss them altogether, and this is the time you should absolutely consult with a lawyer who can protect your rights.